oracle/wookiee/examples/advanced-communication/README.md

 4. Hit the HTTP GET endpoint with a browser or curl, the returned message will have been sent back and forth between the two services
    1. The first HTTP GET endpoint is at http://localhost:8081/external/first-input
    2. The second HTTP GET endpoint is at http://localhost:8081/external/second-input/functional

+Note: Whichever Service is started first will create a local Zookeeper instance.
+If this Service is restarted then the other Service will need to be restarted too to get the new Zookeeper connection.